 Q-bital worked with Gloucestershire health managers on a plan to answer these pressures.
 It allowed NHS patients whose operations had been cancelled due to the flood to receive treatment at a mobile day surgery facility.
 Q-bital situated the mobile Healthcare Space in the grounds of a private hospital site in Cheltenham.
 The plan also ensured that the refurbishment of the main operating theatre in Tewkesbury progressed as originally planned.

 The Q-bital Solution

 The mobile facility, staffed by Trust clinical teams supported by Q-bital nurses and operating department practitioners, undertook a series of non-urgent procedures.
-The unit then moved to Tewkesbury to be on site while the planned refurbishment took place.
-However, the plan changed again as water levels rose further and put the mobile unit at risk.
+The Healthcare Space then moved to Tewkesbury to be on-site while the planned refurbishment took place.
+However, the plan changed again as water levels rose further and put the mobile facility at risk.
 Fortunately, the Q-bital technical team moved it back to its former location in Cheltenham, allowing vital patient care to continue seamlessly.

 During its initial posting in Cheltenham, the Q-bital facility delivered a service to 700 non-urgent day surgery patients.
 Despite the ongoing environmental and weather issues, the team provided a constant level of service for patients.

 Yvonne Pirso, Associate Director of Communications at Gloucestershire Hospitals NHS Foundation Trust, told us: “Due to difficulties faced by patients in travelling around the county due to the floods and subsequent problems with water supply to both Cheltenham General Hospital and Gloucestershire Royal Hospital, we had to cancel and re-book 8,000 outpatient procedures and 1,200 inpatient operations.”